 Manual Breast Pump

 Just as the name suggests, this type of breast pump is operated manually with a lever or a handle.
 These pumps are typically small in size and should be used for moms who need to pump only once a day or less.
 They are not as efficient or powerful as electric or battery-powered breast pumps but can still get the job done when needed.
-Manual pumps serve as a great back up for any time you may not be able to use your electric pump.
+The best manual breast pumps will serve as a great back up for any time you may not be able to use your electric pump.

 Electric Breast Pump